Maribel Vinson: Coaching career

-Following the birth of her two daughters, Vinson-Owen began coaching in Berkeley, California.
-She divorced Owen in 1949 and after her father's death in 1952, she lived in her native Winchester, Massachusetts, and coached at rinks in the Boston area.
+Following the birth of her two daughters, Vinson began coaching in Berkeley, California.

+Vinson and her daughters moved back east to the Boston area in 1952, where they lived with her recently widowed mother in Winchester.
+She coached at rinks in the Boston area.
 Her daughters developed a love for ice skating and she trained them in the sport.

-Vinson-Owen coached Tenley Albright to five U.S. titles and then to the United States' first Olympic gold medal in ladies' singles.
+Vinson coached Tenley Albright to five U.S. titles and then to the United States' first Olympic gold medal in ladies' singles.
 She also taught Frank Carroll, who himself went on to be one of America's top skating instructors, coaching Michelle Kwan to her numerous world and national titles and Evan Lysacek to his Olympic gold medal.